 - Use of drugs or medications.

-The doctor will also perform a complete physical exam and check for
+The doctor will also perform a complete physical exam and check for symptoms of Raynaud's.
+Certain tests may also be recommended.

 Tests the doctor may recommend to confirm a Raynaud's diagnosis include: